ocoffey/csc-211-su18/assignments/a00/readme.md

 ### 3.1 Installation

 In this class we will be using the cs50ide, kindly provided [here](https://manual.cs50.net/ide/offline).

-Please use the above link to install the IDE to your system.
+Please follow instructions provided on their documentation to install the offline IDE.

-> If you run the command provided and receive a `docker: Got permission denied ...` error, you **must** prepend `sudo ` to the command.
+> If you run the command provided and receive a `docker: Got permission denied ...` error, you **must** prepend `sudo` to the command.
 As in: `sudo docker run --privileged -e "IP=127.0.0.1" -e "PORT=8080" --name ide50 -d -p 5050:5050 -p 8080-8082:8080-8082 cs50/ide`

 ### 3.2 Documentation